MicrosoftEdge/WebView2Feedback/specs/IsSmartScreenRequired.md

 # Description
 You can use CoreWebView2Settings.IsSmartScreenRequired to control SmartScreen.
 SmartScreen is enabled or disabled per browser process, so all WebView2 applications sharing the same user data folder path also share SmartScreen being enabled or disabled.
 If CoreWebView2Setting.IsSmartScreenRequired is true for any CoreWebView2 in its associated CoreWebView2Environment, then SmartScreen is enabled.
 If CoreWebView2Setting.IsSmartScreenRequired is false for all CoreWebView2s in their CoreWebView2Environment, then SmartScreen is disabled.
-The default value for `IsSmartScreenRequired` is true if SmartScreen is enabled when the CoreWebView2 is created and false if SmartScreen is disabled when the CoreWebView2 is created.
-The value doesn't change if SmartScreen is enabled or disabled later.
+The default value for `IsSmartScreenRequired` is true.
+When a new WebView is created, the SmartScreen state under the same CoreWebView2Environment will be reset to true.

 Changes to `IsSmartScreenRequired` take effect on the next navigation or download.